Imagine (Brunei telecommunications company)

-imagine is a Bruneian telecommunications company and provider that offers various services to the consumer and enterprise sectors, with its mainstay being high speed broadband (HSBB) and telephone services over fibre optics infrastructure.
+Imagine Sendirian Berhad, (doing business as Imagine, stylized as imagine, formerly known as Telekom Brunei Berhad), is a Bruneian telecommunications company and provider that offers various services to the consumer and enterprise sectors, with its mainstay being high speed broadband (HSBB) and telephone services over fibre optics infrastructure.
 At present, the company offers a minimum bandwidth of 20 Mbit/s with several other packages that can reach speeds of 300 Mbit/s.
 Based on demand, TelBru also has the capability to provide 2.5 Gbit/s.
 The company also provides IT services for corporate as well as government clients.

 History

 The company was incorporated as TelBru on 30 May 2002.
 It has been operated since April 2006 when the Department of Telekom Brunei (JTB) was corporatized on 1 April 2006.
 As of the end of 2017, the company employs more than 900 staff.

 On 7 December 2019, Telbru officially announced their rebranding to imagine.